lnalborczyk/phd_thesis/docs/08-discussion.md

 ...

-## Benchmarks for theories of inner speech
+## Implications for theories of inner speech

 A revised verson of @mackay_constraints_1992 constraints...